dhanashrihogale23/dhanashri_23-Codsoft_project/README.md

 Task-4>SALES PREDICTION USING PYTHON :
 Sales prediction involves forecasting the amount of a product that customers will purchase, taking into account various factors such asadvertising expenditure, target audience segmentation, andadvertising platform selection.
 In businesses that offer products or services, the role of a DataScientist is crucial for predicting future sales.
 They utilize machinelearning techniques in Python to analyze and interpret data, allowingthem to make informed decisions regarding advertising costs.
 Byleveraging these predictions, businesses can optimize their advertising strategies and maximize sales potential.
 Let's embark onthe journey of sales prediction using machine learning in Python.

+Task-5>MOVIE RATING PREDICTION WITH PYTHON:
+Build a model that predicts the rating of a movie based on features like genre, director, and actors.
+You can use regression techniques to tackle this problem.The goal is to analyze historical movie data and develop a model that accurately estimates the rating given to a movie by users or critics.
+Movie Rating Prediction project enables you to explore data analysis, preprocessing, feature engineering, and machine learning modeling techniques.
+It provides insights into the factors that influence movie ratings and allows you to build a model that can estimate the ratings of movies accurately.